-- 1. Cluster Box Units will likely be required for this development based on recent guidance from the USPS.
-Please refer to the attached USPS memo and contact the local USPS branch to discuss further. - 2.
-Fry's Landing Place is not an appropriate street name.
-Review the county guidelines below. - 3.
-The new street names must be approved by the Richmond Regional Planning District Commission (RRPDC). - 4.
-Send a copy of RRPDC's approval letter to Kristin Smith (smi120@henrico.us) in the Planning Department. - 5.
-After RRPDC approval is granted, show all proposed street names on plat and ensure they are spelled correctly and located appropriately. - 6.
-Please use the following guidelines when generating new street names: - The "root" street name can only be used three times with different street type designations (Dr, Rd, Ct, Ln, etc.) - Street names spelled in a strange manner will not be approved.
-This includes slang words. - Street names that sound similar to an existing street name will not be approved. - A specific person's name can be used as a street name but approval from the individual or individual's family, if the person is deceased, is required. - Street names containing directional indicators (North, South, East, and West) will not be approved. - Street names containing apostrophes will not approved.
+- 3. The new street names must be approved by the PlanRVA. - 4.
+Send a copy of PlanRVA's approval letter to Kristin Smith (smi120@henrico.us) in the Planning Department - 5.
+After PlanRVA approval is granted, show all proposed street names on plat and ensure they are spelled correctly and located appropriately. - 6.
+If the street name changes, here are the guidelines to follow when generating a new name: - The "root" street name can only be used three times with different street type designations (Dr, Rd, Ct, Ln, etc.) - Street names spelled in a strange manner will not be approved.
+This includes slang words.

-• Street names cannot exceed 18 characters (including spaces).
+- Street names that sound similar to an existing street name will not be approved. - A specific person's name can be used as a street name but approval from the individual or individual's family, if the person is deceased, is required. - Street names containing directional indicators (North, South, East, and West) will not be approved. - Street names containing apostrophes will not approved. - Street names cannot exceed 18 characters (including spaces).
 The street type suffix is not counted.
 For example: Old Springfield Farm Rd is 20 characters long and had to be reduced in size on the street sign created by the Department of Public Works.